Supplement Forms: Is One Type of Pill Better Than Another?

 Liquids

-The active ingredients in liquid supplements occur either naturally as liquids or are suspended in water, oil-based, or alcohol-based liquids as carriers for consumption.
-Liquid supplement forms are considered to have high bioavailability—absorption of the active ingredient into the body.
-A study on vitamin D bioavailability shows, however, that the type of liquid carrier may affect bioavailability, with oil-based carriers delivering the highest vitamin D levels to the bloodstream.
+The active ingredients in liquid supplements occur either naturally as liquids or are suspended in water, oil, or alcohol as carriers for consumption.
+Liquid supplements may be absorbed efficiently for some nutrients, but absorption depends on the ingredient, dose, and carrier.
+A study on vitamin D bioavailability, however, shows that the type of liquid carrier may affect bioavailability, with oil-based carriers delivering the highest vitamin D levels to the bloodstream.
 The shelf life of liquid products is typically shorter than that of other supplement forms.
-Normally, after opening a bottle it must be used quickly.
+Usually, once opened, a bottle must be used quickly.

 Powders

-The third most prevalent supplement form, powder supplements are a dehydrated form of active ingredients that are dissolved in water or other liquid for consumption.
+Powder supplements are a dehydrated form of active ingredients that are dissolved in water or other liquids for consumption.
 Protein powders, collagen, and fiber are examples of popular powdered supplements.
-Because the active ingredient is disintegrated before consumption, powders are considered more easily absorbed into the system.
-The serving size of powder supplements is easily adjusted, delivering higher or lower servings as needed.
+Because powders disperse before swallowing, some people find them easier to take, and certain ingredients may be absorbed well, depending on the nutrient and formulation.
+The serving size of powder supplements can be easily adjusted, delivering higher or lower doses as needed.

 Summarized below are the primary advantages and disadvantages of each oral supplement form.